sdercolin/vlabeler/README.md

 1. Click `New project..`
 2. Select a folder containing your sample files
-3. Change `Project localtion` and `Project name` if you would like
+3. Change `Project location` and `Project name` if you would like
-4. Change `Cache directory` if you would like to save the cache files (rendered images, processed wav files etc.) somewhere else
+4. Change `Cache directory` if you would like to save the cache files (rendered images, processed wav files, etc.) somewhere else
 5. Select a labeler (e.g. UTAU oto labeler if you are editing UTAU oto)
 6. Select a label file template and its encoding (e.g. a pre-filled oto file), or leave it blank to use the default template (not recommended)
-7. If you don't have a template file, select a template generator along with input file which it requires
+7. If you don't have a template file, select a template generator along with an input file that it requires
 8. Click `OK` and start editing
 9. Click `Export` in the menu to get the edited label file

 ## Available keyboard/mouse actions

-Note that following `Ctrl` is mapped to `Command` if you are using macOS.
+Note that the following `Ctrl` is mapped to `Command` if you are using macOS.

-You can customize the key bindings in the `Settings` -> `Prefereneces` -> `Keymaps`
+You can customize the key bindings in `Settings` -> `Prefereneces` -> `Keymaps`

 ### Move parameter lines